afumfer/KNote/Docs/Manual.md

 Two different database engines are supported, Sqlite for personal tasks and SQL server for corporate use.

-KaNote also has two different front-ends, an old-school Windows desktop application and a Web application.
+KaNote also has two different front-ends, an old-school Windows desktop application (WinForm app) and a Web application (Blazor app).

+TODO: ...

+## User's Guide

 TODO: ...